 Let’s hit pause on that statement.
 Some of the best security researchers in the world looked at logs in a network that had undergone an APT and found no evidence of it in server logs.
 This is a critical point.
 The bad guys who perpetrate such APTs are technologically savvy.
 They use tailormade malware to avoid leaving evidence of an attack on hard-drives and they take great steps to disguise their actions.
 And in most cases, they have the ability to either stop or purge the evidence of any malicious activity from logs.

 Even in the cases where an attacker doesn’t have the ability to manipulate logs, another issue is whether an attack will even be noticeable in a log.

 Log design usually faces two major challenges:

-First, logs need to be designed to be compact so they will not add significant burden to system-under-audit.
-This means that by design, some data isn’t logged anywhere or that enabling all available logs could potentially incur a penalty on a system’s performance, which you definitely don’t want to do with mission critical servers.
+First, logs need to be designed to be compact so they will not add a significant burden to system-under-audit.
+This means that by design, some data isn’t logged anywhere or that enabling all available logs could potentially incur a penalty on a system’s performance, which you definitely don’t want to do with mission-critical servers.

 Secondly, during system design, it is often unclear what the system “weak spots” will be that need special auditing.
 This becomes evident each time a new zero-day vulnerability is published and traditional system logs don’t offer any indicator that is able to spot the attack.